VijayDarisi/translator/README.md

 # Translator

 This project uses Google Generative AI API to translate content into multiple languages.
 The translations are processed and stored as JSON files, organized by country and language.
+The accuracy of translation using Google Generative AI (Gemini) is above `90%`.
+Adjustments may be necessary for specific use cases or languages.

 ## Prerequisites